junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 4) Examine the alignment.
 How satisfied are you?
 Are there any well-aligned regions?
 You might have noticed the long tails at the ends and some misaligned regions.
 The length difference is because people often amplify only part of the marker gene as the barcode, but genes extracted from genomes are often in full length.
 The misalignment can be due to sequencing errors.
 It is recommended to trim them.
 There are tools (e.g., [trimAl](https://vicfero.github.io/trimal/)) that can help to trim alignments, but you can do the same thing manually for a few genes.

-The goal of trimming is to reduce the errors and enrich the phylogenetically informative regions, which means to remove large misalignments and low-density regions (i.e., tails; regions retained by only a small percentage of samples (<50%)).
+The goal of trimming is to reduce the errors and enrich the phylogenetically informative regions, which means to remove large misalignments and low-density regions (i.e., tails; regions retained by only a small percentage of samples).
 I would do the following:

 For TEF:
 <img width="902" height="209" alt="Screenshot 2026-06-05 at 21 11 47" src="https://github.com/user-attachments/assets/51dc7df5-fcf5-4d27-bfa7-8819d10b1607" />